talmolab/sleap/README.rst

     pip install git+https://github.com/murthylab/sleap.git

-**sLEAP** is now installed you can run the labeling GUI by entering the following command:
+**SLEAP** is now installed you can run the labeling GUI by entering the following command:

 ::